Deploy on Heroku

 heroku run rails db:migrate heroku run rails db:seed

-The rails admin_generator task will create an admin user for you, you will need to have an ADMIN_EMAIL and ADMIN_PASSWORD on your .env try this credentials:
+The rails admin_generator task will create an admin user for you, you will need to have an ADMIN_EMAIL and ADMIN_PASSWORD on your .env try these credentials:

 heroku run rails admin_generator